ryansgot/forsuredbandroid/README.md

 }
 ```
 - Create a ContentProvider http://developer.android.com/intl/ko/guide/topics/providers/content-providers.html
-  - Note that A default implementation of a ContentProvider necessarily cannot be implemented for you (it would block other applications with the same ContentProvider from being installed).
+  - _Note that A default implementation of a ContentProvider necessarily cannot be implemented for you (it would block other applications with the same ContentProvider from being installed)._
-  - Note that you can use ForSure to help you write the ContentProvider, but it's not required.
-See the app project's TestappContentProvider for an example.
+  - _Note that you can use ForSure to help you write the ContentProvider._ I recommend this, but it is not required.
+See the app project's ```TestappContentProvider``` class for an example.
 - Define an interface that extends FSGetApi
 ```java
 @FSTable("user")